 Data logs are available for Alarms, OCM flow, Daily Totals, and Primary Variable.
-The logs can be examined locally via LUI (see View Logs (3.2.6.), or via USB on a computer.
+The logs can be examined locally via LUI (see View Logs (3.2.6.), or by uploading the logs to a PC using USB and the Web Browser tool on a computer.